zaynesember/SufjanViz/Data/writeup.md

 - Analyzing chord sequences
 - sentiment is based on a small subset of lyrics, especially given Sufjan uses a lot of proper nouns that signal sentiment in a way not caught through sentiment analysis

+TODO: other sentiment measure, add in seasonal data